Greg Davies: Stand up

+In 2013, he toured his second stand up show, The Back of My Mum's Head, across the UK.

 In November 2017, Davies recorded a Netflix stand-up comedy special at the Hammersmith Apollo during his Magnificent Beast UK tour.
 It was released as You Magnificent Beast in 2018.

-In 2021, Davies wrote and starred in the BBC One comedy series The Cleaner.

-He is also the current host of Never Mind the Buzzcocks on Sky Max which was revived in 2021.
+Stand-up shows

 Personal life

 Davies is noted for his height, standing 6 ft 8 in tall.

 He lives in the Kennington area of London.

-He was in a relationship with Labour Party politician Liz Kendall from 2007 to 2015.
+He was in a relationship with Labour Party politician Liz Kendall from 2007 to 2015, which ended prior to the general election that year.